 Important Information Regarding Roanoke College Summer Internships for Academic Credit!

 The Summer Experience Incentive Program provides reduced tuition for students who wish to enroll in individual, high-quality, experiential learning opportunities during the summer--internships, research, and creative projects.
-For Summer 2017, tuition for one unit of internship, research, or independent study credit under this program will be reduced to just $400 (an 80% discount).
+For Summer 2018, tuition for one unit of internship, research, or independent study credit under this program will be reduced to just $400 (an 80% discount).
+Applications MUST be submitted no later than MAY 15, 2018!!
 Refer to the program details and applications provided:

 Internship Information and Websites